Diet and the Gut

 The gut microbiota is also linked to beta cells, which may be another mechanism linking the gut to type 1 diabetes development (Teyani and Moniri, 2023).

-An increasing body of evidence supports the idea that the gut microbiota may influence the development of type 1 diabetes (Atkinson and Chervonsky, 2012; Anderson 2023).
+An increasing body of evidence supports the idea that the gut microbiota may influence the development of type 1 diabetes (Atkinson and Chervonsky, 2012; Anderson 2023; Berryman et al. 2024).
 A systematic review found a significant association between alterations in gut microbial composition and type 1 diabetes (Jamshidi et al. 2019).
 Specific gut microorganisms have also been identified that are linked to islet autoimmunity, a precursor to type 1 diabetes (Zhang et al. 2022).
 One hypothesis proposes that, "intestinal microbiota may contribute to the development of type 1 diabetes (T1D) via a two-phased process.
 The first phase of the process starts at birth and ends with the appearance of the first T1D-associated autoantibodies.
 During that phase, a successful training of the developing immune system is required in order to establish self-tolerance and to control inflammatory responses.
 If during that phase the gut microbiome tilts towards disproportion between the abundance of Bacteroides, Bifidobacteria, and Eschericia coli, the maturation of the immune system becomes distorted and susceptibility to immune-mediated diseases increases.
 The second phase from seroconversion [testing positive to autoantibodies] to overt T1D seems to be characterized by a reduced microbial diversity and a proinflammatory intestinal dysbiosis [gut inflammation]."
 (Siljander et al. 2019).

 The TEDDY study, a large, international, long-term study, have found that a variety of factors were associated with gut microbiome composition, including breastfeeding, birth mode, geographical location, siblings, and furry pets.
 A sub-study has indeed revealed subtle associations between microbial taxonomy and the development of islet autoimmunity and type 1 diabetes (Stewart et al. 2018).
 A longitudinal Australian study found that children who test positive to multiple islet autoantibodies and who progress to diabetes, like those with recent-onset diabetes, have a different gut microbiome and increased intestinal permeability (Harbison et al. 2019).